Recap / The Five(ish) Doctors Reboot

 - Nobody Here but Us Statues:note How the three eventually get on the show according to The Stinger.

-- Not so Above It All: McGann is the only one depicted as a professional with a steady career, but he's disappointed not to be asked back.
+- Not So Above It All: McGann is the only one depicted as a professional with a steady career, but when the camera focuses on him, he is asking his agent if there has been any news at all about the Doctor Who anniversary special, clearly disappointed not to be asked back.

 - Obnoxious In-Laws: Davison seems to be one to Tennant.